 Many physical phenomena can be modeled with relatively simple math.
 But, in the quantum world there are a vast number of intriguing phenomena that emerge from the interactions of multiple particles -- "many bodies" - which are notoriously difficult to model and simulate, even with powerful computers.

 Examples of quantum many body states with no classical analogue include superconductivity, superfluids, Bose-Einstein condensation, quark-gluon plasmas etc. As a result, many "quantum many-body" models remain theoretical, with little experimental backing.
 Now, scientists from EPFL and the Paul Scherrer Institut (PSI) have realized experimentally a new quantum many body state in a material representing a famous theoretical model called the "Shastry-Sutherland" model.
-The work is published in
+The work is published in Nature Physics.

 While there are several one-dimensional many-body models that can be solved exactly, there are but a handful in two-dimensions (and even fewer in three).
 Such models can be used as lighthouses, guiding and calibrating the development of new theoretical methods.